for Veterans and the Public

 Alternative Therapies: Overview

-Many people use complementary (sometimes known as alternative) health treatments to go along with the medical care they get from their doctor.
+Many people use alternative (sometimes known as complementary) health treatments to go along with the medical care they get from their doctor.

 These therapies are sometimes called "alternative" because they don't fit into the more mainstream, Western ways of looking at medicine and health care.

 They are called "complementary" therapies because usually they are used alongside the more standard medical care you receive (such as your VA provider visits and the anti-HIV drugs you might be taking).

 - Physical (body) therapies, such as yoga, massage, and acupuncture